 Ida Sim, PhD, MD

-Dr. Sim has served on multiple advisory committees on health information infrastructure for clinical care and research, including committees of the National Research Council and National Academy of Medicine.
-She is a recipient of the United States Presidential Early Career Award for Scientists and Engineers (PECASE), a Fellow of the American College of Medical Informatics, and a member of the American Society for Clinical Investigation.
+Dr. Sim has led multiple NIH, AHRQ, and NSF grants and has served on multiple advisory committees on health information infrastructure for clinical care and research, including committees of the National Research Council and National Academy of Medicine.
+She is a recipient of the United States Presidential Early Career Award for Scientists and Engineers (PECASE), a member of the National Academy of Medicine, a Fellow of the American College of Medical Informatics, and a member of the American Society for Clinical Investigation.